zeal18/transform/docs/source/transformers/own-transformations.rst

 ===============================

-In case the transformation is relatively complex or if for some reason you just want to bypass Chimney derivation mechanism, you can always fall back to a simple function that you can plug into the Chimney transformation.
+In case the transformation is relatively complex or if for some reason you just want to bypass the Transform derivation mechanism, you can always fall back to a simple function that you can plug into the the Transform transformation.

 .. _transformer-typeclass: